joancl99/ConversationalAdventure/README.md

          - **Silver Chest**: 2 healing potions, 1 damage potion, and 15 coins.
          - **Golden Chest**: 2 healing potions, 2 damage potions, and 30 coins.
          - **Platinum Chest**: 4 healing potions, 4 damage potions, and 75 coins.

+6. **Save File**:
+      - The game uses BufferedReader and BufferedWriter to efficiently save and load your progress.
+      - This allows you to close the game and continue later without losing your progress.
+      - If you want to start over, simply select "Reset Save" at the beginning of the game.

    **Note**
       - Each findable coin or chest has different drop chances.
 High-value items, like golden coins or platinum chests, are harder to find than normal chests or regular coins, which are the easiest to obtain.